CrossRef/event-data-user-guide/event-data-manual.md

 Some parts of the web refer to Research Objects using their DOIs and some use the landing page.
 In Wikipedia, for example, a high proportion of scholarly references include a DOI and this is strongly encouraged by the community and by various research projects.
 In other places, for example social media sites like Twitter, people will usually use the URL of the article they are reading.
 We do find DOIs on Twitter but they are heavily outweighed by the article landing pages that the DOI ultimately points to.

 CED therefore monitors certain Data Sources for article landing pages and attempts to deduce the DOI from the landing page URL.
 For details on the methodology see the [Landing Page Reversal](#reversal) section.

 A different approach is suitable for each Data Source, so please see each source's documentation for full details.

 ## Other DOI Registration Agencies

 CED accepts any DOI so, whilst nearly every DOI in CED will belong to either Crossref or DataCite, it is possible that DOIs from another Registration Agency (RA) will be found in CED.

 ## Internal Research Object list

-TODO
+Lagotto stores a list of Research Objects it knows about.
+Every Research Object that is mentioned in a Deposit by a Data Source is added to this list.
+It would not be practical to store details of every single Research Object in existence (approximately 100 million) when the majority have no events.
+CED only stores Research Objects that it thinks are likely to have event data.
+The aim is that most Research Objects in CED have at least one Relation.

-- doesn't store all DOIs
+For pull sources, such as Facebook, CED can only retrieve data for Research Objects it knows about via the internal Research Object list.
+It would be practically impossible to poll the Facebook API for 100 million Research Objects.
+Thus CED will only check for Facebook events on Research Objects that been added to CED through some other push source (such as Wikipedia).
+Whilst this does mean that CED doesn't check Facebook for every Research Object in existence, it does mean that there is a higher probablility that the Research Objects it *does* check do have some data.
+Check the documentation for each Source for full details.

-- used for pull sources, see Selection of DOIs and each source
+Every Research Object in CED has a timestamp so you can check when CED first became aware of it.

-- Research Objects added over time
+This means that some events may not be captured because CED doesn't know about, and therefore can't query for, the DOI.
+It also means that even if there is some event data for a given Research Object, it only goes as far back as the time when CED became aware of it.

-- have timestamp so can see first time CED became aware of DOI for query
+#ifdef __TODO__

 TODO